EcomArts-NovaLevi/PAYDAY2-CustomTunes-JokesOnThem/README.md

 track.txt
 This file designates the volume (read from 0 to 1, using decimal values between) as well as how the .xml file reads from the file to the game engine.

+This README file can safely be discarded from the folder if needed as well!